-Floors including sub-floors
+Floors including sub Floors including sub-floors Repair category: Notes: Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.

+Internal joinery and kitchen fittings

 Repair category:

-Notes: Uneven and creaking flooring noted to areas.
-Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.

-Internal joinery and kitchen fittings Repair category: 2 Notes: Internal joinery is generally serviceable however some wear and tear items were noted to kitchen fittings/internal doors/facings and future maintenance or upgrading should be anticipated.
-Upgrade of the access stairs to the attic may be prudent in the near future.
+Notes: Internal joinery is generally serviceable however some wear and tear items were noted to kitchen fittings/internal doors/facings and future maintenance or upgrading should be anticipated.
+The oven is not flush with the unit.